github-community-projects/org-metrics-dashboard/README.md

 To update the repository data.

-1. Generate a [new GitHub Token](https://github.com/settings/tokens) with the ability to read repo and projects.
+1. Generate a [new GitHub Token](https://github.com/settings/tokens) with the ability to read repo, read org, and  read projects scopes.
+1. Set the `GRAPHQL_TOKEN` environment variable to be the value of your newly created token.
-2. Run the following command from the root of the repository
+1. Run the following command from the root of the repository:
 ```
 make build
 ./backend/bin/metrics